-- 6 The Joint Committee has appropriate governance arrangements in place to support the scrutiny of decision making. - 7 The Joint Committee is open and transparent in the way it conducts its business. - 8 Internal audit reports are only reviewed by management and are not shared with members of the Joint Committee.
+- The Joint Committee has appropriate governance arrangements in place to support the scrutiny of decision making.
+However, the contract standing orders require review and update. - 7 The Joint Committee is open and transparent in the way it conducts its business; the public can attend meetings and access agendas and meeting papers.